Field Guide to the R Mixed Model Wilderness

 Estimates sharing the same symbol are significantly different

-It’s important to note that we cannot conclude that treatment levels with the same letter are the same.
+It’s important to note that we cannot conclude that treatment levels with the same letter are equivalent.
 We can only conclude that they are not different.

-See Section 2.0.4 for additional warnings about problems with using compact letter display.
+See Section 2.0.4 for additional warnings about problems with using compact l

-The outputs from emmeans() or cld() objects can exported by first converting outputs to a data frame and then using writexlsx() function from the ‘writexl’ package to export the outputs.
+The outputs from emmeans() or cld() objects can be exported by first converting them to a data frame and using any of the usual export functions (e.g. write.csv())

 13.7 Graphical display of emmeans